kaankacar/Xtract/README.md

 ## Version 0.2 Notes

 This is version 0.2 of the transpiler with the following changes:
-- Implemented a simplified Python-based version to demonstrate core conversion principles
+- Introduces a Python CLI implementing a core conversion subset
-- Successfully handles ~72% of features across test cases
+- Validated on sample contracts in `test_cases` via unit tests
 - Supports basic contract structures, events, functions, and simple storage patterns
-- Serves as a proof-of-concept while Rust implementation dependency issues are resolved
+- Rust implementation is available under `rust-impl/` for future iteration

 For full implementation details, see [transpiler_report.md](transpiler_report.md).